 Capacity additions for other technologies may be slower to get started.
-Electrolyser manufacturing installations doubled from 1 GW per year in 2021 to 2 GW per year in 2022.
+Electrolyser manufacturing installations registered no growth in 2022, relative to 2021, with installed capacity remaining flat at around 2 GW per year.
 However, the pipeline of announced projects for electrolysers implies substantial growth - a compound annual growth rate of over 30% - through to 2030, by which point domestic installed capacity would be able to satisfy 90% of domestic demand.
 Manufacturing output for heat pumps needs to more than double, and for wind power components to more than triple by 2030 in order to catch up with deployment needs in the APS.